-15. Step 10: As an alternative to providing the full volume of reasonable carryover shortfall established in Step 9, junior ground water users can request that the Department model the transient impacts of the proposed curtailment based on the Department's water rights data base and the ESPA Model.
+18. Step 10: As an alternative to providing the full volume of reasonable carryover shortfall established in Step 9, junior ground water users can request that the Department model the transient impacts of the proposed curtailment based on the Department's water rights data base and the ESPA Model.
 The modeling effort will determine total annual reach gain accruals due to curtailment over the period of the model exercise.
 See R. Vol. 8 at 1386-87.
 In the year of injury, junior ground water users would then be obligated to provide the accrued volume of water associated with the first year of the model run.
-See id. at 1404, \P 5.
+See id. at 1404, ¶ 5.
 In each subsequent year, junior ground water users would be required to provide the respective volume of water associated with reach gain accruals for that respective year, until such time as the reservoir storage space held by members of the SWC fills, or the entire volume of water from Step 9 less any previous accrual payments is provided.
-See id. at 1404, \P 6.
+See id. at 1404, ¶ 6.
+Modeled curtailment shall be consistent with previous Department efforts.
+The ESPA Model will be run to determine the priority date necessary to produce the required volume within the model boundary of the ESPA.
+However, because the Director can only curtail junior ground water rights within the area of common ground water supply, CM Rule 50.01, junior ground water users will be required to meet the volumetric obligation within the area of common ground water supply, not the full model boundary.